FrankieFinancial/onboarding-widget/README.md

 the image to the Onfido service, to simplify integration into your application flow.
 Users will be prompted to use the camera on their mobile devices to take a photo of their document.
 This is followed by the face capture step to capture their face using selfie photos.

+For users on desktop this part of the flow will force them to submit pictures using their phone.
+They will be sent from their computers to their phone via QR code or by SMS messages.

 **Note:** The current document types we support using the Onfido OCR verification are Passport and Driver's Licence.